top of page

 The nexus of my academic background with three degrees in media fields, my 20 years of work experience in media production, together with my 20- years of academic profession at American universities, trigger an epiphany that art, design, and media have embedded, engaged, and extended my life’s experiences.

-Reasons to choose Liverpool John Moores University:
+Reasons to choose Liverpool John Moores University or Transart Institute for Creative Research:

-I endeavour to complete the Doctor of Philosophy in Art specifically at Transart Institute for Creative Research/ Liverpool John Moores University due to:
+I endeavour to complete the Doctor of Philosophy in Art specifically at TT/ LJMU due to:

 Career Ambition: